-Before initiating a medical regimen, health care providers often need to assess whether a woman is pregnant because some medications may have side effects that are potentially harmful to the fetus.
-Similarly, family planning providers must always determine whether a woman seeking contraceptive services might already be pregnant because women who are currently pregnant do not require contraception.
-In addition, methods such as IUDs should never be initiated in pregnant women because doing so might lead to septic miscarriage, which is a serious complication.
+Before initiating a medical regimen, health care providers often need to assess whether a woman is pregnant because some medications may have side effects that are potentially harmful to the foetus.
+According to the World Health Organization (WHO), there is no known harm to the woman, the course of her pregnancy, or foetus if COCs, DMPA (or NET-EN), CICs, the contraceptive patch, or ring are accidentally used during pregnancy.
+However, it is recommended that family planning providers assess whether a woman seeking contraceptive services might already be pregnant, because women who are currently pregnant do not require contraception.
+In addition, methods such as IUDs should never be initiated in pregnant women because doing so might lead to septic miscarriage, a serious complication.
 Although pregnancy can be reliably determined with pregnancy tests, in many areas, such tests are either not available or affordable for clients.
 In such cases, many clients who are not menstruating at the time of their visit are denied contraception as providers rely on the presence of menses as an indicator that a woman is not pregnant.
 These women are often required to wait for their menses to return before they initiate a contraceptive method.

 Other approaches can be used to rule out pregnancy in the absence of menses or laboratory tests.
-The Ministry of Health has developed a simple checklist for use by family planning providers to help nonmenstruating clients safely initiate their method of choice.
+The Federal Ministry of Health has developed a simple checklist for use by family planning providers to help non-menstruating clients safely initiate their method of choice.
 The checklist is based on a criteria endorsed by World Health Organization (WHO) to determine with reasonable certainty that a woman is not pregnant.
 The tool is very effective in correctly identifying women who are not pregnant.
 Recent studies have shown that use of these checklists by family planning providers significantly reduced the proportion of clients being turned away due to menstrual status and improved women's access to contraceptive services.